• Home

 Homesteading Farm For Sale

 Brian and Jocelyn Wallace purchased this farm in 2000 and have spent the past 25 years growing a family here.
-The property is located half way between Kokomo and Lafayette on State Road 26 just northeast of the town of Geetingsville.
+The property is located half way between Kokomo and Lafayette on State Road 26 just north of Frankfort.
 The farm is located on 6.5 acres and will be listed in July 2025 for $330,000.
 Between now and then the family is willing to sell privately.

 Brian has recently transferred to a university in South Dakota to finish his Bachelor's degree, and they will be moving in August.
 Because of this, they are very motivated to sell.